olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 I also ate a lot of liquorice and drank a liter of chocolate milk while making dinner.
-IProbably shouldn't mention this since I'm sort of documenting exercise, but I feel it feels a bit wrong to leave out.
+I probably shouldn't mention this since I'm sort of documenting exercise, but it feels a bit disingenuous to leave it out.

 ## Day ten
 - arrived around 18:00